ibm-cloud-docs/watsonxdata/exp_objects.md

 Wait for a few minutes to view the changes after a schema or table is dropped.
 {: note}

+You can create Ingestion jobs from the Data manager page.
-Adding, renaming, or dropping a column are the other tasks that can be performed in the **Data manager** page.
+Other tasks that can be performed in the **Data manager** page include adding, renaming, or dropping a column.

-You can browse the **Table schema** and upto 25 rows of **Data sample** for some tables.
-You can view the **Time travel** snapshots and use the **Rollback** feature to rollback to a given snapshot for Iceberg tables.
+You can browse the **Table schema** and up to 25 rows of **Data sample** for some tables.
+You can view the **Time travel** snapshots and use the **Rollback** feature to rollback or rollforward to any snapshots for Iceberg tables.

-Presto cannot roll back to the snapshots that are not ancestors of the current snapshot.
-{: note}